Economic Trends on the Rebound and the Driver Shortage

 Nothing beats a great place to work: You need to compete in truck driver wages and benefits to attract new commercial drivers.
 However, if money is the only enticement, you may attract drivers but you won’t keep them.
 Even more than money, nothing keeps a driver loyal to your business than making it a great place to work.
 As a company owner, look for ways to recognize your drivers for their work.
 Listen to them and make drivers feel like an important part of your business.
 And, ensure that they have the tools and resources they need to do their job effectively.

 Trucking fuel cards: Commercial drivers need an easy-to-manage cash solution to manage over-the-road expenses.
-Fuel cards provide much more than discount pricing on your largest operating expense.
+Fuel discount programs provide much more than discount pricing on your largest operating expense.
 They are a secure and simple way for commercial drivers to pay for fuel, repairs, scales, hotel rooms and other necessities, and to receive cash advances when needed.
 For personal safety, they’re also a better option than asking drivers to carry large amounts of cash to cover expenses.

 How to broadcast your message